NFL Thanksgiving Games 2025 RECAP!

 They can't get near Dak Prescott.
 They didn't have a sack.

-If you can't come on to
+If you can't get

 all pro receivers and you can't get the quarterback,